Skorpiovenator: Palaeoecology

 The Huincul Formation, from which Skorpiovenator is known, is thought to represent an arid environment with ephemeral or seasonal streams.
-The age of this formation is estimated at 97 to 93.5 MYA.
+The age of this formation is estimated at 106.2 million years ago.
 The dinosaur record is considered sparse here.
 Skorpiovenator shared its environment with the sauropods Argentinosaurus (one of the largest sauropods, if not the largest), Choconsaurus, Chucarosaurus and Cathartesaura.
 Three giant carcharodontosaurids, Mapusaurus, Meraxes and Taurovenator, were found in the same formation, though likely were not all coevals.
 Another abelisaurid, Ilokelesia, also lived in the region.

 Fossilized pollen indicates a wide variety of plants was present in the Huincul Formation.
 A study of the El Zampal section of the formation found hornworts, liverworts, ferns, Selaginellales, possible Noeggerathiales, gymnosperms (including gnetophytes and conifers), and angiosperms (flowering plants), in addition to several pollen grains of unknown affinities.
 The Huincul Formation is among the richest Patagonian vertebrate associations, preserving fish including dipnoans and gar, chelid turtles, squamates, sphenodonts, neosuchian crocodilians, and a wide variety of dinosaurs.
 Vertebrates are most commonly found in the lower, and therefore older, part of the formation.